stanford-robotics-center/src_mocap/README.md

 Open the ```Motive``` application to access the MoCap system.
 ![pic](/images/motive_1.png "Motive 1")

+## Steaming data
+Ideally, it is best to stream data over the ```SRC``` network instead of directly connecting via ethernet to Optitrack computers to avoid others from losing the ability to stream data.
+It would be best to send a Wifi MAC address for your laptop/device that would like to stream Optitrack data to Zen.
+We can then request the network manager in EE to assign static IP addresses for your devices to be on ```SRC``` network.

 ## OceanWalk
 License: Motive Tracker\
 Public Domain: SRC-KVM-HRI.stanford.edu